 The Sustainable Development Agenda requires partnerships between governments, the private sector and civil society.
-As a result, FCA actively seeks and strengthens partnerships with a variety of actors that add value to our work, including with the private sector.
+As a result, FCA actively seeks and strengthens partnerships with a variety of actors that add value FCA emphasises the role of national and local actors who legitimately represent rightsholders, facilitate their ownership and enable the effective use of local capacities.

+to our work, including with the private sector.
 With all our partners, the principles of complementarity of roles and capacities, shared understanding of common goals and commitments, mutual respect of values, as well as transparency, accountability and learning from each other guide our work.
 FCA has made a clear commitment to localisation that permeates the thematic focus areas and all operational modalities.